African-American women's suffrage movement: Marginalizing African-American women

 In 1890, two rival organizations, the National Woman Suffrage Association and the American Woman Suffrage Association, merged to form the National American Woman Suffrage Association (NAWSA).
 As NAWSA began gaining support for its cause, its members realized that the exclusion of African-American women would gain greater support, resulting in the adoption of a more narrow view of women's suffrage than had been previously asserted.
 NAWSA focused on enfranchisement solely for white women.
 African-American women began experiencing the "Anti-Black" women's suffrage movement.
 The National Woman Suffrage Association considered the Northeastern Federation of Colored Women's Clubs to be a liability to the association due to Southern white women's attitudes toward black women getting the vote.
 Southern whites feared African Americans gaining more political advantage and thus power; African-American women voters would help to achieve this change.

-The women's suffrage movement began with women such as Harriet Tubman and Sojourner Truth, and it progressed to women like Ida B. Wells, Mary Church Terrell, Ella Baker, Rosa Parks, Angela Davis, and many others.
+The African-American women's suffrage movement began with women such as Harriet Tubman and Sojourner Truth, and it progressed to women like Ida B. Wells, Mary Church Terrell, Ella Baker, Rosa Parks, Angela Davis, and many others.
 All of these women played very important roles, such as contributing to the growing progress and effort to end African-American women's disenfranchisement.
 These women were discriminated against, abused, and raped by white southerners and northerners, yet they remained strong and persistent, and that strength has been passed down from generation to generation.
 It is still carried on in African-American families today.
 "African American women, have been political activists for their entire history on the American continent but long denied the right to vote and hold office, have resorted to nontraditional politics."

 After her arrest in 1970, "[Angela] Davis became a political prisoner.
 National and international protests to free Angela were mobilized around the world.
 During the two years that she spent in prison, Davis read, wrote essays on injustices, and prepared as co-counsel for her own defense.
 Eventually, Davis was released on bail in 1972 and later acquitted of all criminal charges at her jury trial."